 Being on time for the start of the academy day

-Any student arriving between 8.30am and 9.15am will be marked as late.
+Any student arriving after lessons have started will be marked as late.

-Any student arriving after 9.15am will be marked as unauthorised late; this is when the academy closes its register.
+Any student arriving 45 minutes after the start of lessons will be marked as unauthorised late; this is when the academy closes its register.

 All students arriving late will make up the time by attending a 30 minute detention at the end of the academy day.
 Letters and text messages will be sent out informing parents/carers of their child’s lateness.